pandas: Get the number of rows, columns, elements (size) in DataFrame

 # 7128

-Get the number of elements in pandas.Series
+Get the number of elements in a pandas.Series

 s = df['PassengerId']